TEAS 7 vs TEAS 6: What Changed & How to Adjust Your Study Plan

 The 60-Day Retake Policy

 One of the most impactful changes: the mandatory waiting period between attempts doubled from 30 days on the TEAS 6 to 60 days on the TEAS 7.
-This means failing and retaking is now a 2-month setback — which could delay your nursing school application by an entire semester.
+This means failing and retaking is now a 2-month setback โ which could delay your nursing school application by an entire semester.
 The stakes are higher on your first attempt.
-Consider working with a TEAS tutor to maximize your score the first time.
+To avoid this setback, read our blueprint on how to pass the TEAS 7 on your first try, or consider working with a TEAS tutor to maximize your score the first time.

 Find TEAS Prep Near You